lexjox777/Devops.project/Project2.md

 Platform details:
                Linux/UNIX

-STEP 2..
-   I opened my Ubuntu terminal and ran “sudo apt update” and “sudo apt upgrade” to update and upgrade each out-dated dependencies and packages on my system..

-STEP 3...
+STEP 2...
-   I connected to my instance by running
+   I connected to my instance from my Ubuntu terminal by running

     “ ssh -i <private-key-name>.pem ubuntu@<Public-IP-address>”

 from my terminal to create my Linux server in the cloud.

+STEP 3..
+   I ran “sudo apt update” and “sudo apt upgrade” in Ubuntu terminal to update and upgrade each out-dated dependencies and packages on my system..

 -------------------------------------------------------------------------------------------------------------------